Landlord responsibilites in Scotland

 Land and Buildings Transaction Tax (LBTT) applies to property transactions in Scotland.

 It is usually the solicitor who is acting on the buyer’s behalf who will complete the return and facilitate the payment.
-The amount of LBTT payable depends on the price of the property that has been purchased.

 Use ESPC’s LBTT calculator to find out how much tax is likely to be paid on a property.